johanhermansson/Wordpress-Helpers/README.md

 	}

 	protected $actions = [
-		// Eact item in the array will be sent
+		// Each item in the array will be sent
 		// to the ->add_action() method
 		[ 'after_setup_theme', 'this::my_awesome_function' ],
 		// Priority and number of arguments